Ultimaker/Ultimaker.com-designsystem/src/stories/atoms/buttons/buttons.stories.md

 - The default button can be used multiple times on a page standalone or combined with a secondary button.
 - The primary button only once on a page as a standalone cta.
 - The secondary button can be used multiple times on a page standalone or combined with a default button.

+The input and input submit button will always have the default appearance.